dglai/WSDM2022-Challenge/index.md

   * `edge_type`: the edge type ID.
   * `timestamp`: the timestamp in Unix Epoch.
 * `node_features.csv` ([Download here](https://data.dgl.ai/dataset/WSDMCup2022/node_features.csv.gz)): the file whose rows represent node features.
 The first column is the node ID while the rest of the columns are all anonymized categorical features.  -1 means that the categorical feature is missing.
+  * **11/1 Update:** We have removed the nodes that do not appear in the edge set.
+This reduced the number of nodes from 69,992 to 19,442.
+The test set will not involve any nodes that do not already appear in the given edge set.
 * `edge_type_features.csv` ([Download here](https://data.dgl.ai/dataset/WSDMCup2022/edge_type_features.csv.gz)): the file whose rows represent features of edge types.
 The first column is the edge type ID while the rest of the columns are all anonymized categorical features.

 ### Description of Dataset B